olebrussels/boavizta-ict-sust-tools-fork/README.md

 ## Mini server for local development

-A mini server is writen in the `server.py` to serve this folder's files.
+A mini server is written in the `server.py` to serve this folder's files.

 To install the mini-server :